clarencecastillo/NTUOSS-Ionic3Workshop/README.md

 #### 3.2 Asynchronous Programming

-When dealing with UI or any application that interfaces with a server, it is almost inevitable that some parts of your code have to be written in an asynchronous fashion.
-Obviously you don't want your app to *hang* while it waits for an external resource and so in this endeavour, Angular utilises RxJS's `Observable` module to work with asynchronous data streams.
+When dealing with UI or any application that interfaces with an external resource, it is almost inevitable that some parts of your code have to be written in an asynchronous fashion.
+Obviously you don't want your app to *hang* while it waits a resource it has no control, and so in this endeavour, Angular utilises RxJS's `Observable` module to work with asynchronous data streams.

 To illustrate, let's take a closer look at the `getRandomPeople()` method inside the newly added `ApiProvider`.
 Note that this entire function returns an `Observable` which expects a stream of `Person[]` data as indicated by the return type in the signature.